 - Untold Tales of Spider-Man adds in stories taking place during the time of the original stories.

-- Trouble attempted to redo the origin of Spider-Man by centering around a contemporary group of friends, Ben, May, Mary and Richard, with May having an affair with Richard, implying Peter was born to Aunt May.
-This has since been considered discontinuity.
+- Trouble (Marvel Comics) attempted to redo the origin of Spider-Man by centering around a contemporary group of friends, Ben, May, Mary and Richard, with May having an affair with Richard, implying Peter was born to Aunt May.
+Fan reactions were so negative that it underwent its own retcon to taking place in a different universe DURING its publication run.

 - Sins Past and Sins Remembered establishes that Norman Osborn and Gwen Stacy had a son and daughter, Gabriel Stacy and Sarah Stacy.